muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 - **Pair**
 - Relational: **Heading**, **Renaming**, **Tuple**, **Tuple Array**, **Relation**, **Tuple Bag**

-These 3 secondary possreps are specifically for signatures or explicit declarations that are used alongside or embedded in data to declare more unambiguously how the latter was intended by its authors to be interpreted:
+These 2 secondary possreps are specifically for signatures or explicit declarations that are used alongside or embedded in data to declare more unambiguously how the latter was intended by its authors to be interpreted:

-- **Script**
 - **Syntax**
 - **Model**